When and what time is the whale watching?

 Season:

-The majority of operators start their Humpback Whale Watching season late May, early June but we find the numbers, here on the Sunshine Coast, at that time of the year are very low in comparison to the later months so we start in July and finish at the end of October.
+Many operators start their Humpback Whale Watching season late May or early June.
+However we find the number of whales, here on the Sunshine Coast at least, are very low in comparison to the later months.
+As such we start our tours from the 1st of July, and finish towards the end of October.

-We are all very excited to see the whales and want to get out in search of them but that is exactly what it is if you go too early.
-It becomes a whale searching trip rather than a whale watching trip.
+We are all very excited to see the whales, and of course we want to get out in search of them, but that – searching and not watching – is exactly what tends to happen if you go too early.
+It becomes a “whale searching” trip rather than a “whale watching” trip.

-During the months of mid May, June & July the whales are migrating north towards the Whitsundays to mate and give birth.
+During the months of mid May, June & even early July, the whales are migrating north ( generally towards the Whitsundays) to mate and give birth.
 This is a good time to see the whales but we do have to travel out wider to see them at this time of the season.
+They are basically in a fair bit of a hurry to get up there, and interactions are far less impressive than later in the season.

-August is a month where some whales are heading north and some have started back south so it is a particularly good time of year to venture out.
+August is a month where some whales are still heading north and other have started heading back south so it is a particularly good time of year to venture out.
 Some of our best sightings have been in August.

-This cruise is about venturing out into nature so the outcome is 100% on the whales terms.
+That said, a whale watching cruise is about venturing out into nature, so the final outcome is 100% on the whales terms.

-The best time to cruise on is when you are relaxed and have time to unwind, enjoy and learn.
+The best time to head out is when you yourself are relaxed, have time to unwind, enjoy the trip and even learn about these truely amazing mammals.

 Time of Day:

 People always want to know if whale watching is better in the morning or the afternoon.
-To be completely honest there is really no ‘better time.’
+To be completely honest there is really no ‘better time’ in that regard.
+Sometimes the mornings are amazing, sometimes the afternoons are.
+Sometimes both are.

 We would recommend you choose your cruise depending on your family situation.
 Do you like to sleep in?
 How far have you got to travel?
 Are the kids up early and ready to get going in the morning?
 Would you prefer to return close to sunset and a cold drink in hand?

-As a general rule, the ocean is calmer in the mornings.
+As a general rule, the ocean is calmer in the mornings, but even that is not 100% a certainty.

 There appears to be no rhyme or reason to the whales antics and activity at any particular time, they basically do what they want when they want.